XSCE/xsce/roles/xovis/README.rst

 xovis_repo_url: "https://github.com/martasd/xovis.git"
 xovis_chart_heading: "My School: Usage Data Visualization"

-Most of these will not need changing, but you will likely want to change the chart heading and the database admin password.
+Most of these will not need changing, but you will likely want to change the deployment name, the chart heading, and the database admin password.